Diodes Incorporated (NASDAQ:DIOD) CEO Keh Shew Lu Sells 4,200 Shares

-Diodes Incorporated (NASDAQ:DIOD) CEO Keh Shew Lu sold 4,200 shares of the firm’s stock in a transaction on Tuesday, June 15th.
-The shares were sold at an average price of $78.03, for a total value of $327,726.00.
-Following the completion of the sale, the chief executive officer now owns 399,238 shares of the company’s stock, valued at $31,152,541.14.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Diodes Incorporated (NASDAQ:DIOD) CEO Keh Shew Lu sold 4,200 shares of the stock in a transaction that occurred on Friday, June 11th.
+The stock was sold at an average price of $77.00, for a total value of $323,400.00.
+Following the sale, the chief executive officer now owns 399,238 shares in the company, valued at $30,741,326.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.

 Keh Shew Lu also recently made the following trade(s):